mo-xiaoming/brainfuck/README.md

 ## TODO

+[ ] add optimizations at byte code level
+  [ ] peephole
-Too many to be listed
+  [ ] too many to be listed
+[ ] add llvm c api backend to jit it
+[ ] add better error handling, currently there is none besides panicking

 ## Examples